Inorganic nonaqueous solvent: Autoionization

 The limiting acid in a given solvent is the solvonium ion, such as H3O+ (hydronium) ion in water.
 An acid which has more of a tendency to donate a hydrogen ion than the limiting acid will be a strong acid in the solvent considered, and will exist mostly or entirely in its dissociated form.
-Likewise, the limiting base in a given solvent is the solvate ion, such as H3O2- (hydroxine) ion, in water.
+Likewise, the limiting base in a given solvent is the solvate ion, such as OH− (hydroxide) ion, in water.
 A base which has more affinity for protons than the limiting base cannot exist in solution, as it will react with the solvent.